JeanMusenga/CPArchPSLinker/README.md

 ## 🏗️ CPArchPSLinker Overview

 **CPArchPSLinker** is an approach for automatically linking architectural solutions from Q&A platforms to architectural problems described in GitHub commits and issues.
-The approach operates in two main stages.
+The approach operates in three main stages.

 ### **Stage 1 – Identification of Relevant ⟨Architectural Problem, Solution⟩ Pairs**